knowledgeboard/knowledgeboard.github.io/templates/blog.md

 The sentence to remember: *the sequencer processes the parameter sets from the queue to coordinate the external devices and the FPGA*.

+### 2024-05-08 08:55

+Full day of working and it was great! `TDMS2ROOT` coming well together!

+Gym afterwards which was great!
+Maybe because of those caffeine pills before xD Had such a good pump (deserves a pic tho!
+TODO)!
+Finally started working out earlier so was able to be home before 10pm and get some bed time as well!
+Altough my asian friend kept me out a bit longer, I still got some rest and feel great today!